borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 against those in the latest archive, potentially catching problems like incorrect excludes, inadvertent deletes, files changed by malware, etc.

-However, because an exhaustive comparison of all source files against the latest archive might be too slow, the spot check supports *sampling* a percentage of your source files for the comparison, ensuring they fall within configured tolerances.
+But because an exhaustive comparison of all source files against the latest archive might be too slow, the spot check supports *sampling* a percentage of your source files for the comparison, ensuring they fall within configured tolerances.

 Here's how it works.
 Start by installing the `xxhash` OS package if you don't already have it, so the spot check can run the `xxh64sum` command and